pierregillon/BoundedContextCanvasGenerator/README.md

 ﻿# Bounded context canvas generator 🔣 -> 📝

+This repository is a proof of concept to generate a Bounded Context Canvas directly from source code.

 ## Description

 The idea is to analyse **symbols and annotations** from a target solution in order to detects DDD tactical patterns,